squarepupil/website-pages/src/pages/detailed.md

 the individual as they are.
 We have no plans to change an individual;
 individuals change themselves for their own purposes and on these matters of personal choice, we do not judge, we do not praise, we do not expect, and we do not condemn.
-What we offer is reasonable support for the interests of each individual and a safe space in which to explore them.
+What we offer is a supportive and safe environment for the individual to explore their own interests.

 The individual alone, however, cannot hope to grow to their fullest potential in a vacuum.
 The community is the fertile ground in which individuals can learn.
-In addition to simply providing further input into the system, the community presents natural constraints on the individual’s activities.
+In addition to simply providing further input, the community presents natural constraints on the individual’s activities.
 Constraints are powerful motivators for creating and achieving.

 Balancing the needs of the community and the individual is where democratic justice comes into play.
 This is the functional form of our school.
 Our School Meeting is equally open to both students and staff.
 This is where the rules of our community are democratically decided.
-We also have Judicial Committee where students and staff gather in a jury-type system to adjudicate allegations of rule breaking.
+We also have our Judicial Committee where students and staff gather in a jury-type system to adjudicate allegations of rule breaking.